-Based on how messages are represented, protocols can be classified into two groups: plain text and binary.
-Plain text protocols such as Hypertext Transfer Protocol (HTTP) or Simple Mail Transfer Protocol (SMTP) exchange humanreadable messages where the fields are separated by delimiters such as spaces, colons, or new line characters, and at least one field contains a keyword that determines how the message should be interpreted.
+Protocols can be classified into two groups: plain text and binary.
+Plain text protocols such as Hypertext Transfer Protocol (HTTP) or Simple Mail Transfer Protocol (SMTP) exchange human-readable messages where the fields are separated by delimiters such as spaces, colons, or new line characters, and at least one field contains a keyword that determines how the message should be interpreted.
 On the other hand, binary protocols such as Server Message Block (SMB) or Modbus exchange binary messages that are not human-readable, lack field separators, and one or more groups of bytes determine how the message should be interpreted.

-In this paper, we present GrAMeFFSI, a novel graph analysis based algorithm for binary protocols which can infer not only the message types, but also a variety of field semantics, using only network traces of the protocols.
-We implement and test the algorithm on real-world captures of two commonly used binary protocols, Modbus and MQTT, achieving perfect correctness and completeness scores as well as decent conciseness scores that surpass those of existing state-of-the-art methods.
-In addition, we introduce two metrics, accuracy and adjusted accuracy, to measure the goodness of semantics inference.
-We also show that GrAMeFFSI can infer field semantics with over 95% accuracy if high quality network traces are available.
+In this paper, we present a novel graph-based algorithm which can infer not only the message types, but also some field semantics of binary protocols, using nothing but the statistical properties of recorded network traffic.
+We have implemented and tested the algorithm on real-world captures of two commonly used binary protocols, Modbus and MQTT, achieving perfect correctness and completeness scores as well as decent conciseness scores that surpass those of existing state-of-theart methods.
+We do not currently aim to reconstruct the state machine of the protocol.